inspiredcancercare/IOTOX-ACU-prediction/main.md

  Model training and optimization
  -------------------------------

-We trained four ML algorithms, including logistic regression with elastic net penalty (LRENP), random forest (RF), extreme gradient boosting trees (XGBT), and single hidden layer neural network (SHLNN), using the per-COVID training sample.
+We trained eight ML algorithms, including logistic regression with elastic net penalty (LRENP), random forest (RF), extreme gradient boosting trees (XGBT), support vector machine (SVM), decision tree (DT), k-nearest neighbors (kNN), multivariate adaptive regression splines (MARS) and single hidden layer neural network (SHLNN), using the per-COVID training sample.
 We used the following steps to determine the best values of hyperparameters for each algorithm alongside a 10-fold cross-validation process.

 1. Trained and evaluated 30 initial models using a random search approach from predefined search spaces (eTable 1)
 2. Fitted a Gaussian process (GP) model using initial models' hyperparameter values as predictors and model performance (AUROC) as outcomes
 3. Projected potentially optimal hyperparameter values using the GP model
 4. Created a new model with the hyperparameter values
 5. Compared the new model with the averaging AUROC of the initial models.
-6. Repeated step 3-5 until 40 iterations or no model improvement in 20 consecutive models were reached
+6. Repeated steps 3-5 until 40 iterations or no model improvement in 20 consecutive models were reached

 We used [R tidymodels package version 0.1.0](https://www.tidymodels.org/) to develop all models including the multivariate and univariate logistic regression using Eastern Cooperative Oncology Group (ECOG) as the only predictor.
-No model optimization was performed for the the multivariate and univariate ECOG logistic regression R code for all six models is available in [modeling.R](https://github.com/inspiredcancercare/IOTOXACU/blob/5451babcba443dd4e87b6e3a3b20889a641b6f91/modeling.R).
+No model optimization was performed for the the multivariate and univariate ECOG logistic regression R code for all models is available in [modeling.R](https://github.com/inspiredcancercare/IOTOXACU/blob/5451babcba443dd4e87b6e3a3b20889a641b6f91/modeling.R).

 eTable 1.
 Hyperparameters for each algorithm, corresponding search spaces, and optimal values